Trev-design/k_bach_stats/README.md

 - While the full development environment is still in progress, individual components are already covered by isolated test setups.

 ### Auth Responsibilities
+The auth service is:
+1. Written in Go
+2. In test state

 The authentication service should:
 1. Authorize users
 2. Store sensitive user data securely